 Smoky Mountain Chicken will have them running back to the dinner table.
-No more boring chicken dinner nights when you serve up this moist chicken breast topped with BBQ sauce, sweet honey ham, and cheese.
+No more boring chicken dinner nights when you serve up this moist barbecue chicken!

 The smoky mountain chicken at Ruby Tuesday’s has not always been topped with bacon or cheddar and Swiss cheese.

 There was a time when it was topped with ham and provolone cheese.
 Just my opinion, but I think the original was much better.